awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `daysToExpiration`: 90

 This control checks whether ACM certificates in your account are marked for expiration within 90 days\.
+It checks both imported certificates and certificates provided by AWS Certificate Manager\.

-Certificates provided by AWS Certificate Manager are automatically renewed\.
-ACM does not automatically renew certificates that you import\.
+Certificates provided by ACM are automatically renewed\.
 If you're using certificates provided by ACM, you do not need to rotate SSL/TLS certificates\.
 ACM manages certificate renewals for you\.

+ACM does not automatically renew certificates that you import\.
+You must renew imported certificates manually\.

 For more information, see [Managed renewal](https://docs.aws.amazon.com/acm/latest/userguide/managed-renewal.html) in the *AWS Certificate Manager User Guide*\.

+**Note**
+This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.

 ### Remediation<a name="acm-1-remediation"></a>